bhisaac/5eFP/5eFP-SRD.md

 #### Spellcasting Ability

 Charisma (CHA) is your spellcasting ability for your warlock spells,	so you use your CHA whenever a spell refers to your spellcasting ability.
-In addition, you use your CHA when setting the saving throw DC for a warlock spell you cast and when making an attack roll with one.
+In addition, you use your CHA when setting the DC for a warlock spell you cast and when making an attack roll with one.

 **Spell DC** = 10 + CHA